storytracer/tzmirror/README.markdown

 	cd /path/to/tzmirror/
 	git clone https://github.com/canbuffi/tzmirror.git

-## List of Known Mirrors

-After you have set up your mirror, please add the URL to the list of known mirrors in the [wiki](https://github.com/canbuffi/tzmirror/wiki).

 ## Keeping the mirror up-to-date

 If your server runs Linux and has git installed, there is an easy solution to keep your mirror up-to-date: